ZANGETU/MyProject/discordbot/Universe/README.md

 # universe

-Collection of DiscordBot projects using NASAAPI
+A collection of small Discord bot projects using the NASA API.